SupremeCommanderMaps/SurvivalVersus/README.md

 ## New in version 5

+This is an alpha version, no stable release is available yet.

 (Changes since version 4.0007)

 * Made the Auto Reclaim option work with recent versions of FAF